ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 ## Create and configure Bastion VM
-The Bastion VM hosts the vcd_toolkit_for_openshift and is the VM where we launch installations from.
+The Bastion VM is where we launch OpenShift installations from.
 The VM also hosts **DNS service**, and an **HTTP server** through which the Ignition configuration files are provided to Bootstrap during installation.

 Go to Virtual Machines > **New VM**
 Name: **bastion**